-Figure 9 shows results from a similar modeling approach for the other dimension of religiosity on which second-generation Muslims stand out compared to native French - namely the following of dietary constraints imposed by their religion.
+Figure 9 shows results from a similar modeling approach for the other dimension of religiosity on which second-generation Muslims stand out compared to native French-namely, the following of dietary constraints imposed by their religion.
 Figure 9 reveals a large, consistent differential with natives net of all controls.
 Muslims' differential is also higher than Catholics.
-In parts, this likely has to do with the more explicitly dietary rules imposed by Islam on aspects such as alcohol consumption and eating halal (licit) foods compared to Catholicism and other Christian religion, although fasting is widespread in several branches of Christianity as well.
+In part, this likely has to do with the more explicitly dietary rules imposed by Islam on aspects such as alcohol consumption and eating halal (licit) foods compared to Catholicism and other Christian religions, although fasting is widespread in several branches of Christianity as well.
 Consistent with the results from models of subjective religiosity, the urban middle class and socially dependent Muslim subgroups have higher levels of cultural heterodoxy as expressed by higher differentials net of controls, compared to the working class and peripheral petite bourgeoisie, when it comes to following religious dietary constraints.

-Nevertheless, we find some support for all five hypotheses as seen in the consistently positive statistical effects of the interaction for Muslims compared to the main terms and the interaction terms for Catholics.
-We find a negative relationship of income, as perception and report of discrimination with the following of dietary constraints.
+Nevertheless, I find some support for all five hypotheses as seen in the consistently positive statistical effects of the interaction for Muslims compared to the main terms and the interaction terms for Catholics.
+I find a negative relationship of income, as perception and report of discrimination with the following of dietary constraints.
 General perception of discrimination is positively related to following religious dietary constraints among the second generation, but the effect is carried by the working class.
 Likewise, the effect one would find in a pooled sample for report of interpersonal discrimination is driven by the social experience of the peripheral petite bourgeoisie and the urban middle class subgroups.
-Parental socialization and transnational ties have a strong relationship with the following of dietary constraints among all respondents, and an even stronger one among all Muslim subgroups except the working class (for parental socialization) and the peripheral petite bourgeoisie (for transnational ties).
-Finally, we find the same positive relationship between that form of religiosity and the high presence of Maghribi and Sub-Saharan African immigrants in the neighborhood as we did in the case of subjective religiosity.
+Parental socialization and transnational ties have a strong relationship with the following of dietary constraints among all respondents and an even stronger one among all Muslim subgroups except the working class (for parental socialization) and the peripheral petite bourgeoisie (for transnational ties).
+Finally, I find the same positive relationship between that form of religiosity and the high presence of Maghribi and